jjkiely/REDHATAssessment/README.md

 # REDHATAssessment
 This is the github page for the TODO list application I developed as part of my red hat internship assessment.
+I chose to develop the application in C# as I am quite familiar with developing console applications with it.

 HOW TO USE::